-In Spring 2010, the faculty of the College voted to revise the Culture Studies requirement and implement the changes at the same time that the campus-wide General Education requirements go into effect.
-Although students who matriculate in or after the summer of 2011 and who are pursuing a B.A. or a B.F.A. degree are required to take two courses to fulfill the CASE Culture Studies requirement, under the revised requirements one course must fall within the category “Diversity in the U.S.,” and the other must fit within “Global Civilizations and Cultures.”
+Students matriculating in or after the summer of 2011 and pursuing a B.A. or a B.F.A. degree are required to take two courses to fulfill the CASE Culture Studies requirement-- one course must fall within the category “Diversity in the U.S.,” and the other must fit within “Global Civilizations and Cultures.”
 Also, the College strongly recommends that students pursuing B.S. degrees take CASE Culture Studies courses, perhaps by fulfilling their CASE Breadth of Inquiry requirements (e.g., A&H and S&H) with courses that are also part of the CASE Culture Studies curriculum.

 CASE Culture Studies courses allow students to define and examine critically what is commonly meant by the term ‘culture’.
 The curriculum also provides students with the opportunity to explore the relationship between cultural artifacts and the community that produced them and/or draw comparisons between different cultures.
 Thus, courses that are approved to carry the CASE Culture Studies designation do more than examine cultural productions (e.g. the 19th-century Russian novel, political institutions in 18th-century Colombia).
 They also provide students with a broader vocabulary for exploring what such productions suggest about how communities organize themselves and how they view the world.

 The faculty decided to divide the CASE Culture Studies into a two-part requirement in order to more fully coordinate the College’s curriculum with the “Shared Goals” of the IUB General Education program, which identifies the teaching of diversity as a crucial means of fostering citizenship in a democratic society.